niolabs/docs/docs/blocks/block-development.md

         pass

 ```
-There is no need for base blocks to be discoverable.
-If a block does not take in or emit signals, it should include the `@not_discoverable` decorator.
+Base blocks do not need to be discoverable.
+If a block does not consume or emit signals, include the `@not_discoverable` decorator.

 ## Base Block Pattern